Eurasia Group | Ian Bremmer

 expertise

-Ian Bremmer is a political scientist who helps business leaders, policymakers, and the general public make sense of the world around them.
-He is the president and founder of Eurasia Group, the leading geopolitical risk advisory firm, and GZERO Media, a company providing intelligent and engaging coverage of international affairs.
+Ian is president and founder of Eurasia Group, the world's leading global research and advisory firm, and GZERO Media, a digital media company providing intelligent and engaging news coverage of international affairs.
 Ian is an independent voice on critical issues around the globe, offering clearheaded insights through speeches, written commentary, and even satirical puppets (really!).

-Ian earned a master's degree and a doctorate in political science from Stanford University, where he went on to become the youngest-ever national fellow at the Hoover Institution.
-He received his bachelor's degree in international relations from Tulane University.
+Ian holds a master's degree and a doctorate in political science from Stanford University and a bachelor's degree in international relations from Tulane University.
 He currently teaches at Columbia University's School of International and Public Affairs and previously was a professor at New York University.
+Ian is also a Senior Fellow at Harvard Kennedy School's Belfer Center for Science and International Affairs.

 He lives in New York City with his wife Ann and their wily Norfolk Terrier, Moose.